 This sustainability review includes forward-looking statements that reflect management's current views of company performance, industry conditions and future economic environment.
 These statements are based on assumptions and various factors that are subject to risks and uncertainties.
 These risks and uncertainties are described in our 2022 Annual Report on Form 10-K, including under Item 1A.
 Risk Factors, and in other filings with the Securities and Exchange Commission (SEC).
 Forward-looking statements are made in accordance with safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and Non-GAAP Financial measures.
-These statements are based on current expectations which involve several risks and uncertainties and do not relate strictly to historical or current facts, but rather to plans and objectives for future operations.
-These statements include words such as "anticipate", "forecast", "expect", "believe", "continue", "may", "seek", "might", "plan", "predict", "project", "target", "will", "would", "should", "should" or other similar expressions as well as statements regarding projections of future operating results, business strategy, environment, key trends and benefits of actual or planned acquisitions.
+These statements are based on current exceptation which involve several risks and uncertainties and do not relate strictly to historical or current facts, but rather to plans and objectives for future operations.
+These statements include words such as "anticipate", "forecast", "expect", "continue", "may", "seek", "might", "pradict", "project", "target", "will", "would", "should", "should", "should", "should" in the stimate", "intend" or other similar expressions as well as statements regarding projections of future operating results, business strategy, environment, key trends and benefits of actual or planned acquisitions.
 We caution that these statements are not guarantees of future performance and you should not rely unduly on them, as they involve risks, uncertainties, and assumptions.
 While our management considers these assumptions to be reasonable, they are inherently subject to significant business, economic, competitive, regulatory and other risks, contingencies and uncertainties, most of which are difficult to predict and many of which are beyond our control.
-Factors that could cause actual results to differently materially from the future performance that we have expressed or forecast in our forward-looking statements include but are not limited to: disruption caused by health epidemics; competition in agricultural industry and other industries in which we operate; commodity market risks, i
+Factors that could cause actual results to differently materially from the future performance that we have expressed or forecast in our forward-looking statements include but are not limited to: disruption caused by health epidemics; competition in agricultural industry and other industries in which we operate;

 ©2023 The Andersons, Inc. All rights reserved.
 The Andersons logo, Bio Pass, Bio Reverse, MicroCarb, MicroMark, Power Pass, Season Pass, and SmartPhos are trademarks of The Andersons, Inc. The 4R Nutrient Stewardship logo is a registered trademark of Responsible Ag.
 The Supplier LoCT logo is included with permission from Guidehouse.
-Fortune 500 is a registered trademark of Porgressive Agriculture Safety Day is a registered trademark of Porgre
+Fortune 500 is a registered trademark of Porgressive Agriculture Safety Day is a registered trademark of Porgressive Agriculture Foundation. dss+ Bradley Curve is a trademark of Porgressive Agriculture Safety Day is a registered trademark of Porgressive Agriculture Foundation.